srikanth-mokkapati/modern-pluto/src/pages/about.md

 > We don’t have to be smarter than the rest.
 We have to be more disciplined than the rest. <cite>Warren Buffet</cite>

-As a hobby, Srikanth authors this blog with his personal take on several topics such as Software Development, Web, Personal Finance, etc...
+As a hobby, Srikanth authors this blog with his personal take on several topics such as Web Development, Personal Finance, Life Style etc...

 *Thank You for reading!*